serghiou/best-of-data-science/README.md

 **[H2O.](https://github.com/h2oai/h2o-tutorials/blob/master/tutorials/glm/glm.md)** Package.
 Tutorial.
 A fantastic package for speeding up the process of fitting machine learning models.
 This is a tutorial illustrating how to use the H2O package.
 [Here](https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/tutorials/gbm/gbmTuning.Rmd) is a tutorial on how to use GBM with H2O.

+**[mlr.](https://www.analyticsvidhya.com/blog/2016/08/practicing-machine-learning-techniques-in-r-with-mlr-package/)** Package.
+Tutorial.
+A great tutorial on how to use the mlr framework to fit machine learning models in R - it allows for fitting multiple methods and for tuning parameters easily.
+Slower than H2O, but allows for a lot more methods.

 **[coin.](https://cran.r-project.org/web/packages/coin/coin.pdf)** Package.
 The most popular package for all sorts of permutation tests.

 **[Boruta.](https://www.theguardian.com/higher-education-network/2018/aug/09/a-phd-should-be-about-improving-society-not-chasing-academic-kudos)** Package.
 Tutorial.
 A package to apply the boruta algorithm of feature selection for random forests.